Fluff Fest: Fluff 2019

 The 20th anniversary 2019 edition was held on 25–28 July.
 For the first time, shows were also held in Prague, at the organizers' own venue, Underdogs', on Thursday 25 July (headlined by Listener) and Monday 29 July (headlined by Birds in Row).
 In Rokycany, the main lineup was headlined by Thou on Friday, Ceremony on Saturday, and the Body on Sunday.
 The open stage was cancelled to give more space to the Infoshop Tent and the Zine Library in the early afternoons, but All Go/No Slow, Psych Tent VIII, and the Infoshop continued as side stages.

-Fluff 2020 and 2021
+Fluff 2020 and 2021 (cancelled)

 The 2020 edition was to be held on 24–27 July.
 Integrity, Nothing, Petrol Girls, Molchat Doma, Kalle, Infant Island; Crywank, Jucifer, Show Me the Body, The Men, and War on Women, among other artists, were announced.
 It was cancelled due to the COVID-19 pandemic.
 Instead, 102,136 Kč (€3,895) from 134 donors was raised for the initiative "Pomáháme lidem na útěku" (Czech Refugee Help).

 The 2021 edition was to be held on 22–25 July.
 Iceage, Petrol Girls, Integrity, Molchat Doma, Dawn Ray'd, Stanley Brinks, and other artists were announced.
 This edition was also cancelled and a new fundraiser for Czech Refugee Help opened.

 Fluff 2022

-The 2022 edition is scheduled for 28–31 July.
+The 2022 edition was set for 28–31 July.

+Fluff 2023

+The 2023 edition was set for 27–29 July and became the last.